Uniform & Equipment

 - coloured pencils

-- mathematical equipment including a calculator their planner
+- mathematical equipment including a calculator and planner

 - A reading book (or if in KS4, revision material) must also be carried by all students

 You will need another bag/larger bag for the days when they have PE/Food Technology (for which they will be given a list of ingredients).
 Unfortunately the school building has no lockers.